IPS-LMU/emuDB-manager/README.md

 database visible online to a certain editor and allows the editor to make changes and comments)
 * Evaluating the online comments from editors
+* Keeping a history of changes to the database (using git)
+* Managing a small portion of DBconfig options

 ## Authors